Service Communication

 - Cyclical deadlock: A calls B, and B calls C, and C calls A again.

-In this situation, you can use the CLI to unblock the Virtual Object manually by cancelling invocations.
+In this situation, you can use the UI or CLI to unblock the Virtual Object manually by cancelling invocations.

 Sending messages